Univariate regression

 \[ \begin{align} \text{Bill depth}_i &\sim \text{Normal}(\mu_i, \sigma) \\ \mu_i &= \beta_0 + \beta_1\times\text{Bill length}_i \\ \beta_0 &\sim \text{Normal}(??) \\ \beta_1 &\sim \text{Normal}(??) \\ \sigma &\sim \text{Exponential}(??) \end{align} \]

-What should our priors be?
-Before we can answer that, we have a more important question:
+Before we can answer that question, we have a more important question:

 If we fit a model like this without thinking about the location of zero, we get some pretty silly answers: